 The Brookhaven Chemistry Building

-The photograph above is a picture taken during the construction of the main building occupied by the Chemistry Department, BNL Building 555.
-Between the founding of the Laboratory and 1966, before Building 555 opened, the Chemistry Department (and other scientific Departments as well) were housed in Camp Upton wooden "temporary" buildings left over from World War II (and prior).
+The photograph above is a picture taken during the construction of the main building occupied by the Chemistry Division, BNL Building 555.
+Between the founding of the Laboratory and 1966, before Building 555 opened, the Chemistry Division (and other scientific Departments as well) were housed in Camp Upton wooden "temporary" buildings left over from World War II (and prior).
 Conditions were primitive, at best.
-The Chemistry Department exerted considerable pressure for a "permanent" building, and the Laboratory pushed back.
+The Chemistry Division exerted considerable pressure for a "permanent" building, and the Laboratory pushed back.
 The ultimately successful quest for a new building led to a building so impressive that Robert Crease, in his history of Brookhaven National Laboratory relates that it was described as "The Palazzo".
 Jacob Bigeleisen was the chairman of the Building Committee during the planning and construction.
-He was asked to describe his experience in 1998 by the then-chair of the Chemistry Department, Carol Creutz.
+He was asked to describe his experience in 1998 by the then-chair of the Chemistry Division, Carol Creutz.
 The following link leads to the letter he wrote in response.

 Building 555 opened with much fanfare during 1966.
 A formal dedication took place on October 14, 1966.
 The chairman of the Atomic Energy Commission, Nobel Laureate Glenn T. Seaborg, previously a member of the Department's Visiting committee, gave the keynote speech.
-It is a window into the research conducted in the Chemistry Department from its beginning until 1966.
+It is a window into the research conducted in the Chemistry Division from its beginning until 1966.

 Remarks by Glenn T. Seaborg